GoogleContainerTools/skaffold/docs/content/en/docs/workflows/ci-cd.md

 ```code
 skaffold deploy --status-check
 ```
-will error out, within 1 minute.
+will result in an error after waiting for 1 minute:

 ```bash
 Tags used in deployment: